KeyboardKit/website/pages/pro.md

 Licenses are valid for **one app** and keyboard extension.
 Additional apps can be added to a license at a 50% discount per additional app.

-Gold licenses can be extended to support **tvOS**, **watchOS** and **macOS**.
-Additional platforms can be added to a license at a 50% discount per additional platform.

 ## Features

 ### Locale-specific features

-KeyboardKit Pro unlocks locale-specific features, including localized system keyboards, input sets and callout actions.
+KeyboardKit Pro unlocks locale-specific features, including localized system keyboards, input sets, input set providers and callout actions.

 This means that with KeyboardKit Pro, you can create a system keyboard in any locale that your license includes with a single line of code.

-### Local autocomplete
+### Autocomplete

-KeyboardKit Pro unlocks a local autocomplete engine that provides suggestions as the user types.
-This engine is currently not predictable.
+KeyboardKit Pro unlocks a local autocomplete engine that provides suggestions as the user types, with limited prediction capabitlites.

+KeyboardKit Pro also unlocks a remote autocomplete engine, that lets you connect your keyboard to any external and remote autocomplete api.
+This makes it possible to provide more powerful suggestions and to be able to adjust the autocomplete without having to ship new versions of the app.

 Have a look at the demo app in the [GitHub repository]({{site.github_repo}}) to see local autocomplete in action.

-### Remote autocomplete

-KeyboardKit Pro unlocks a remote autocomplete engine that lets you connect your keyboard to any remote autocomplete API or web service.

-Remote autocomplete makes it possible to provide more powerful suggestions and to adjust the autocomplete without having to ship new versions of the app.

 ### Additional Views